allegro/bigflow/README.md

             run_name='__main__')
 ```

-After creating dataflow_manager we can create pipeline.
-For this we need to create a new file
+After creating dataflow_manager we can create the pipeline.
+For this, we need to create a new file
 pipeline.py.
-Inside this file we need to put code below.
+Inside this file, we need to put code below.

 ```python
 import json